artem30801/blender-csv-animation/README.md

 # blender-csv-animation
-A Blender extension that enables you to export your animation to a CSV file
+A Blender extension that export paths of objects in blender animation to a csv files

 ## CSV file format
 Every row of the file contains following information about an object: